Greenways Road railway station

 Greenways Road is a railway station on the Chennai MRTS.
 Located on Greenways Road, it exclusively serves the Chennai MRTS.

 History

 Greenways Road station was opened on 26 January 2004, as part of the second phase of the Chennai MRTS network.

 Structure

 The elevated station is built on the eastern bank of Buckingham Canal adjacent to the junction of the Buckingham Canal with Adyar River.
 Like most other stations along the Chennai MRTS route, Greenways Road features 2 side platforms, which the length of each platform being 280 metres.
 The station building consists of 3,300 sq m of parking area in its basement.

+Station layout

 Service and connections

 Greenways Road is the tenth station on the MRTS line to Velachery.
 In the return direction from Velachery, it is currently the eight station towards Chennai Beach station.